tnichols217/notes/APBiology/1/Notes/4 - Macromolecules.md

 > `````

 ###### Nitrogenous Base
-The Nitrogenous base is the part of each Nucleotide that can differ The sequence of Nitrogenous bases are wh
+- The Nitrogenous base is the part of each Nucleotide that can differ
+- The sequence of Nitrogenous bases are what actually store the information in the DNA and RNA.

+There are two kinds of Nitrogenous Ba

 ##### Phosphate group
 The phosphate group in a nucleotide holds each nucleotide to each other, this is like the backbone of Nucleic Acids